 “Just because it’s cannabis, the rules of sale don’t change,” Wilkinson Sinton said.
 “Commercial real estate is suffering as a result of the epidemic.
 You’re seeing a little relaxation of that (allowing retail in buildings with bank loans).”

-Wilkinson Sinton said her activism has also been met with opposition from law enforcement, since peer-reviewed studies indicate that when a dispensary opens in a community, crime decreases.
+Wilkinson Sinton said her activism has also been met with opposition from law enforcement, since peer-analyzed studies indicate that when a dispensary opens in a community, crime decreases.
 Opponents argue that other variables are at play in the decrease, and that those studies are flawed.

 Because governments have not legalized cannabis, criminality is on the rise around illicit grow operations, according to Wilkinson Sinton.
 The only bad actors, according to Sinton, are those who use shops to unlawfully export goods, while the overwhelming majority adhere to state and local rules and regulations.